Career Guide to JMU Majors:

 James Madison University offers various programs that lead to licensure or advanced study in education.
 Some initial teacher education licensure programs are completed at the undergraduate level.
 Most are 5-year programs, which mean that students complete the pre-professional education coursework at the undergraduate level, and complete the remainder of the education coursework at the graduate level, earning a Master of Arts in Teaching.
 As an undergraduate, students must enroll in the major required for their chosen education program.
 Students interested in Inclusive Early Childhood, Elementary or Middle grades pre-professional programs must major in Interdisciplinary Liberal Studies (IDLS).
 Students interested in Special Education K-12 are advised to major in IdLS or Psychology.
 Students interested in Teaching Students who are Speakers of Other Languages (TESOL) are advised to major in a Modern Foreign Language or English.
 Students are advised to see the program coordinator if they have questions regarding their chosen major.
 Students interested in the secondary education pre-professional program can select from an approved list of majors (including Biology, Chemistry, Geology/Earth Science, History, Physics, Political Science, Math, English, Modern Foreign Languages) appropriate to complement this program.
 Along with a pre-professional program in secondary education, students interested in History or Political Science will also minor in Interdisciplinary Social Science.
 Students interested in Art, Dance, Music (instrumental or vocal), Theater Education, or Physical and Health Education (Kinesiology), major in those areas.
 The education pre-professional programs in Inclusive Early Childhood Education, Elementary, Middle, Physical and Health Education, Secondary and Special Education are five-year programs with a combined degree, allowing students to earn a master's degree.
 The Art, Dance, Music and Theater Education majors are completed at the undergraduate level.

 Teacher education programs include content on various aspects of education such as human development theory and research, philosophies and history of American education, teaching methods and materials, and educational technology integrated with opportunities for practical experience.
-Students can declare an education pre-professional program and apply for admission to teacher education programs by contacting the appropriate education program coordinator and/or the Education Support Center in Memorial Hall.
+Students can declare an education pre-professional program and apply for admission to teacher education programs by contacting the Education Support Center in Memorial Hall.
 All of the teacher education programs are nationally accredited.
 Scholarships and financial support are available to students once they have entered an education program.
 The College of Education also offers undergraduate minors in Educational Media, English as a Second Language, Human Resource Development, non-teaching Special Education (for students not interested in teaching Special Education), and Military Leadership.

 Students who wish to pursue a course of study leading to initial teaching licensure must meet the requirements for admission in the Teacher Education Program and any admission requirements of the specialty program.
-Students should begin the process by contacting the appropriate program coordinator and/or the Education Support Center because there are many pieces to the application process.
+Students should begin the process by contacting the Education Support Center because there are many pieces to the application process.
 Criteria for admission include a cumulative GPA of 2.5 or higher, competency in written and oral English, mathematics and GPSY 160 (Human Growth and Development), and a satisfactory score on the Praxis PPST: Reading, mathematics and writing tests, completion of Child Abuse Prevention Training and Universal Precautions training.
 Once a student has met all the admissions criteria for Teacher Education, he/she will subscribe to TK 20: Campus Tools, an integrated data management system for teacher education students and faculty, by paying a one time user fee ($100-105).
 Since students must closely follow their licensure program, it is extremely important to obtain and consult with an education advisor.

 Tell me more about specialty programs in teacher education